An Opinionated Guide to San Francisco

 If you enjoy walking, you will enjoy strolling through the city’s varied, picturesque neighborhoods.
 The city is laid out in streets divided by hundreds, the 100 block, the 200 block, etc. It’s easy to find a coffee shop or restaurant, and many neighborhoods have independent bookstores.
 Wear rubber-soled shoes and bring a sweater.

 If you want to drive around the city, just follow the 49-Mile Drive Seagull signs at street corners.
-Grayline has bus tours of the city and beyond.
+You can tour the city by bus, fire truck, landing craft, cable car, Segway and even baby zip cars.
 Zagat’s is the best guide to the city’s restaurants.
 Apps and the Web have it all.
 Almost everything in Elizabeth’s book, Fun Places to Go with Children in Northern California, is for adults as well.
 Northern California is beautiful, and we hope you’ll see as much of it as you can.
 Happy Trails!

 Elizabeth Pomada & Michael Larsen / firstname.lastname@example.org / 415-673-0939 / sfwriters.org. / larsenpomada.com / 1029 Jones Street, San Francisco, California 94109